IntroToCode/Spring21_Recipes_Codemates11/breakfast/readme.md

 Be sure to wash out the blender immediately after making your smoothie for easier cleaning.

+Take 10 minutes to rest after this great breakfast.

 ### Codemates #
 Ali
 Cailin